hassani0393/cheatsheets/nginx.md

 # Nginx Cheat Sheet
 * [Nginx Documentation](http://nginx.org/en/docs/)

-## Nginx Deep Dive
+## Extracted Info From Nginx Deep Dive Course

-Worker Proccess model with threads triggered by events, supports dynamic third party modules.
-<br>/etc/nginx is the directory for configurations of nginx.
+<p> /etc/nginx is the directory for configurations of nginx.

+* Main server configuration directory: /etc/nginx/nginx.conf

-main server configuration: /etc/nginx/nginx.conf virtual hosts go into conf.d directory in the .conf files.
+* Virtual hosts go into conf.d directory in the .conf files.

 worker_processes should be equal to cpu cores for a dedicated server. auto will detect number of cpu cores and sets it equal to that.

-total number of connections = worker_processes * worker_connections = Number of clients you can serve.
+total number of connections =     **worker_processes** * **worker_connections** =   **Number** of clients you can serve.

     su -s /bin/sh -c "ulimit -Hn" // hard limit for worker connections. su -s /bin/sh -c "ulimit -Sn" // Soft limit for worker connections.

-worker_rlimit_nofile 2048; : sets the soft limit for worker processes. used to increase the limit without restarting the main process.
+sets the soft limit for worker processes. used to increase the limit without restarting the main process.

+    worker_rlimit_nofile 2048;

+**keep-alive** connections allows a single tcp connection to stay open for more than one req.

+Sets it to 75s.

+    keepalive_timeout 75;

-keep-alive connections allows a single tcp connection to stay open for more than one req. keepalive_timeout 75; : sets it to 75s. keepalive_requests 100; :sets the number of requests that can be made in a single tcp keepalive connection.
+ Sets the number of requests that can be made in a single tcp keepalive connection.

+    keepalive_requests 100;

 To keep-alive with proxy servers(upstream servers), we use keepalive directive in upstream block to set max number of idle keepalive connections to upstream servers that are preserved in the cache of each worker process.

-    gzip on; //Content compression

-gzip_types text/plain text/css application/x-javascript application/javascript text/xml application/xml application/xml+rss text/javascript image/x-icon image/bmp image/svg+xml;

-    gzip_disable regex;

-    gzip_min_length 20;

-    gzip_proxied; (study later.)

-gunzip on; :if the client requests unziped file it will unzip it.

-PageSpeed by Google:
-cd opt
-bash <(curl -f -L -sS https://ngxpagespeed.com/install) --help :flags for installation of pagespeed.

-bash <(curl -f -L -sS https://ngxpagespeed.com/install) -b . --dynamic-module --ngx-padespeed-version latest-stable : installation without downing the server.

-./configure --with-compat --add-dynamic-module=./incubator-pagespeed-ngx-latest-stable

-make modules

-cp objs/ngx_padespeed.so /etc/nginx/modules/

 ## HTTP